lvraikkonen/My-R-Code/Coursera/5_Reproducible/PeerAssessment2.md

 ##               757
 ```

-Combine coefficients and magnitudes of property and crop damage to form absolute USD amounts and write it back into CROPDMG and PROPDMG collumns.
+Calculate the damage value for property and crop.
+Values can be made by `dmg` and `exp` variable:

 - Fomula I : propdmgValue = propdmg * propdmgexp

 - Fomula II : cropdmgValue = cropdmg * cropdmgexp

-Create function to caculate the property and crop damage by 'dmg' and 'exp' variable
+Create function to caculate the property and crop damage by `dmg` and `exp` variable

 ```r
 deliverActualDmgValue <- function(dd) {